zillow/combine-ergonomics/README.md

 This package contains useful extensions for Combine that make it easier to develop with and test.

 To add this package to your project, go into your project settings and add the url `https://github.com/StreetEasy/combine-ergonomics.git` to your Swift Packages.
 To use it, just `import CombineErgonomics` at the top of your swift files.
+To use the `XCTestCase` extensions, `import CombineErgonomicsTestExtensions`.

 ## Benefits